Makossa: Assiko

+Sociopolitical context

 The emergence of makossa is historically contemporary to the fight for independence.
 The emerging indigenous elite was crossed by the breath of an independence solidly leaned on the desire of cultural sovereignty.
 A manner of returning to the sources maintained by the current of the negritude, racial activism and black American politics.
 The departure of colonists passed as well by way of the decolonization of a cultural space and music dominated by the waltz, jerk, twist, and classical music.
 Moreover, the creation of places dedicated to relaxation such as the famous "palm wine bars" - where people consumed the following local alcohol: "bilibili", "kwata beer" raphia wine, and "arki" indigenous whiskey - offered local musicians a frame of expression.
 Light formations (a guitarist, a percussionist, and voices), played traditional tunes.
-The availability of electricity and musical equipment, popular balls known as "bol", and the begins of urban prostitution are as many elements which constituted the embryogenesis of typical Cameroonian music in general and makossa music in particular.
+The availability of electricity and musical equipment, popular balls known as "bol", and the beginnings of urban prostitution are as many elements which constituted the embryogenesis of typical Cameroonian music in general and makossa music in particular.

-In total, makossa has a traditional rhythmic substrate which served as a ramp of launch for the construction of its identity.